 In response to the long-standing practice of exempting Canadian ships from compulsory pilotage, the GLPA introduced a certification program to ensure that all Canadian officers intending to perform pilotage duties on the Great Lakes must hold a valid pilotage certificate issued by the GLPA.
 The Great Lakes Pilotage Regulations were amended in 2011 to reflect this requirement.
 To properly administer this program and manage its risks, the GLPA monitors pilotage certificate holders to ensure they meet the requirements set out in the Regulations on medical fitness, qualifications, and navigation experience in the compulsory pilotage areas covered by their certificate.
 The GLPA must also monitor Canadian vessels transiting the Great Lakes region to ensure that any vessel subject to compulsory pilotage is under the conduct of a valid certificate holder whenever the service of a pilot is not requested.
+As part of the changes to the Pilotage Act, on June 9, 2021, the responsibility for the issuance, suspension and cancellation of pilot licences and pilotage certificates was transferred from the GLPA to the Minister of Transport.
+The GLPA is working with Transport Canada during this transition period.

-The GLPA continually monitors pilotage certificate holders to ensure that all requirements of the certification program are maintained.
-This includes communicating with those holders not maintaining the requirements and suspending or cancelling certificates when deemed appropriate.
+As noted above, the GLPA continually monitors pilotage certificate holders to ensure that all requirements of the certification program are maintained.
+This includes communicating with those holders not maintaining the requirements and recommending the suspension or cancellation of certificates to Transport Canada when deemed appropriate.
+With Transport Canada now responsible for the enforcement of the Pilotage Act, the GLPA communicates any deficiencies to Transport Canada.

-For the first quarter of 2021, the GLPA randomly audited Canadian vessels, and concluded that all ships were under the conduct of a valid certificate holder when the service of a pilot was not requested.
+For the third quarter of 2021, the GLPA randomly audited Canadian vessels, and concluded that all vessels were under the conduct of a valid certificate holder when the service of a pilot was not requested.
+Transport Canada was informed accordingly, and follow-up actions were addressed.